wp-plugins/simple-signup-form/readme.txt

  Provides an option to lock the screen and hide the close button, therefore the users needs to sign up to see the content behind the form.

  = Pro Version =
- <a href="http://codecanyon.net/item/simple-signup-wordpress-email-subscription-form/7644126?ref=pantherius">Pro Version</a> offers:
+ <a href="http://codecanyon.net/item/simple-signup-wordpress-email-subscription-form/7644126?ref=pantherius">Pro version of Simple Signup Form for WordPress</a> offers:
 * Integration with MailChimp API, Active Campaign API, Benchmark API, Campaign Monitor API, Campayn API, Constant Contact API, Freshmail API, GetResponse API, Mad Mimi API, MyMail
 * YouTube Video Integration
 * Facebook Subscription
 * Add any HTML content to the form, like YouTube videos
 * Bottom line text and removed copyright notice
 * More animation effects and flexible positions
 * Unlimited custom text fields
 * Free Support</li>
 * Free Updates</li>

 == Features ==